Ypertex/blog/content/articles/iooi/outcome-vs-output/index.md

 # Considerations

-When filling out the [IOOI Canvas](../#canvas-for-your-projects), try to focus on Outcome first.
+When filling out the [IOOI Canvas](../#canvas-for-your-projects), try to start from the top.
 Write down whatever comes to mind.
 If you use sticky notes, you can move them around if you discover that you misplaced them in the beginning.

 For Outcome, try to answer three questions: who benefits, how do they benefit, and how can the benefit be measured?
 Don't worry if you lack well established indicators.
 Invent them with your team.
 It’s OK to start with imperfect ones and improve over time!